nleinone/NikoLPwp/README.md

 2. Go to the folder where the files are installed with the terminal (./src/).
 3. Type the following line to the terminal: pytest

-This will run a series of unit tests, testing the functionalities of database insertions and client and server application methods.
+This will run a series of unit tests, testing the functionalities of database insertions and server application methods/resources.
+Two separate scripts are ran: test_start_db (db unit tests) and test_start_resources (resource and API tests).
+These tests were created with the help of lecture materials, customized to the project's needs.